-The Agreement also provides that the Company shall pay contingent consideration which could range from zero to \$20.0 million, based upon CHT's achievement of certain revenue and gross margin targets for the two successive 12-month periods following the closing, as set forth in the Agreement.
+The Agreement also provides that the Company shall pay contingent consideration which could range from zero to \$20.0 million, based upon CHT's achievement of certain revenue and gross margin targets for the two successive twelve-month periods following the closing, as set forth in the Agreement.
 The contingent consideration has been classified as a liability and the estimated fair value was determined using a Monte Carlo model based on the revenue and gross margin projected to be generated by CHT during the applicable periods.
 The contingent consideration is subject to remeasurement at each reporting date until paid, with any adjustment resulting from the remeasurement reported within general & administrative expenses in the consolidated statements of operations.
 The fair value measurements of the contingent consideration are based primarily on significant unobservable inputs and thus represent a Level 3 measurement in the valuation hierarchy as defined in ASC 820.

-Transaction-related costs incurred by the Company were \$0.2 million and \$0.5 million and were expensed as incurred and included in general and administrative expenses in the Company's consolidated statement of operations for the three and six months ended June 30, 2022, respectively.
+Transaction-related costs incurred by the Company were \$0.1 million and \$0.6 million for the three and nine months ended September 30, 2022, respectively and were expensed as incurred and included in general and administrative expenses in the Company's consolidated statement of operations.